dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

     1. title (String, Required) - the title of the credential (e.g. "Car Key")
     2. description (String, Required) - a brief description of the credential (e.g. "a key to my personal car")
     3. imageURL (String, Required) - a link to a picture representing the credential visually.
 - notificationToken (Object, Optional) - optional notification token used to notify an appropriate remote device that the mailbox data has been updated.
-Data structure includes the following:
+Data structure includes the following (if notificationToken is provided it should include both fields):
     1. type (String, Required) - notification token name.
 Used to define which Push Notification System to be used to notify appropriate remote device of a mailbox data update.
 (E.g. "com.apple.apns" for APNS)
     2. tokenData (String, Required) - notification token data (Hex or Base64 encoded based on the concrete implementation) - application-specific - refer to appropriate Push Notification System specification.
 - mailboxConfiguration (Object, Optional) - optional mailbox configuration, defines access rights to the mailbox, mailbox expirationTime.
 Required at the time of the mailbox creation.
 OEM device may provide this data in the request, Relay server shall define a default configuration, if it is not provided in the incoming request.
 Data structure includes the following: